Randomized methods for dynamical low-rank approximation: Introduction

 \end{theorem}

-In practice, the rangefinder is typically used with a relatively small oversampling parameter (typically $p \leq r$) and one or two power iterations are enough to get an average error close to the best error possible and also get a small variance.
-While random Gaussian matrices are generally a good choice, it appears that sub-sampled randomized trigonometric transforms (SRTTs) are slightly more accurate~\cite{martinsson2020randomized} and sparse maps allow faster matrix-vector multiplications.
+In practice, the rangefinder is typically used with a relatively small oversampling parameter, typically $p~\leq~r$.
+With power iterations, the constant in front of the best approximation error $\sigma_{r+1}$ contracts exponentially fast to one.
+While random Gaussian matrices are generally a good choice, it appears that sub-sampled randomized trigonometric transforms (SRTTs) are slightly more accurate~\cite{martinsson2020randomized}.
+Alternatively, sparse maps allow faster matrix-vector multiplications.